parke/vland/README.md

 ### About `vland`

-`vland` is a virtual userland manager for x86_64 Linux, written in Dash shell.
+`vland` is a virtual userland manager for x86_64 Linux, written in Bash shell.

 `vland` allows non-root users, on x86_64 Linux systems, to install "virtual userlands" and then run programs (or build packages) inside those userlands.
 More specifically: